Useful online marketing tips to help your business now more than ever

 The platform has lots of useful business features.
 Even if you have a personal account, business profiles have additional functionality.
 Besides increasing your business’s online visibility, you’ll see real-time metrics on how your stories and posts perform (for free).
 You’ll also get insights into the people who look at your page and how they interact with your content (also free).

 You can do paid advertising through the app.
-While this is a more advanced strategy that we’ll dive into part 2 of this series, it’s much cheaper to run an ad here than in a local newspaper – and chances are you’ll reach more potential clients.
+This is a more advanced strategy that we’ll discuss in Part 2 of this series.
+However, it’s much cheaper to run an ad here than in a local newspaper – and chances are you’ll reach more potential clients.

 How to set up your Instagram business page

-Awesome – you’re ready to give Instagram a shot.
-Setting up a business account for your company just takes a couple of minutes.
+Excellent– you’re ready to give Instagram a shot.
+Setting up a business account for yourself just takes a couple of minutes.
 We’ll walk you through the process step-by-step.